BenedictRate Benedict: Do you like this name?

 Popularity of Benedict

-Displayed below is the baby names popularity of the name Benedict for boys.
-(2012 statistics) Compare Benedict with its variant forms and related boy baby names.
+Displayed below are the baby name popularity trends of the name Benedict compared with its variant forms and related boy baby names.
+(2012 statistics).
+View the popularity trend for Benedict only.